timson/pirindb/README.md

 as a production-grade database.
 Instead, it's a playground for those interested in learning and
 exploring the inner workings of database management systems.

-> [!WARNING]
-> The current implementation does **not** include copy-on-write (COW) mechanisms.
-> If a transaction fails during the process of writing pages or updating the freelist, it may lead
-> to data corruption.

 ## Quick Start
 You need Go 1.22 or later to build PirinDB.